Detroit Red Wings: Logo and uniforms

 The Red Wings have rarely used any alternate logos or uniforms since the trend became popular in the 1990s, the sole exceptions were select games of the 1991–92 season commemorating the league's 75th anniversary, and for a commemorative game on January 27, 1994, at Chicago Stadium.
 Those jerseys were based on the uniforms worn by the team (then the Detroit Cougars) in 1927–28.
 The throwbacks are primarily white with five red horizontal stripes on the body, the broadest middle stripe bearing "Detroit" in bold letters, and three red stripes on the sleeves.
 This jersey served as the basis for the uniforms worn by Wayne Gretzky's team of NHLPA All-Stars, nicknamed the "99ers", for their exhibition tour in Europe during the 1994–95 NHL lockout.

-The Red Wings wore alternative "retro" jerseys for the 2009 NHL Winter Classic in Chicago.
+The Red Wings wore alternative "retro" jerseys for the 2009 Winter Classic in Chicago.
 The jerseys were based on the uniforms worn by the Detroit Cougars during their inaugural season of 1926–27.
 These jerseys were white, with a single bold red stripe on the sleeves and chest, and a uniquely styled white Old English D centered on the chest stripe.
 These jerseys were also worn for their final 2009 regular season home game, again against the Chicago Blackhawks.
-The Red Wings again used an alternate jersey mimicking throwback jerseys for the 2014 NHL Winter Classic against the Toronto Maple Leafs at Michigan Stadium.
+The Red Wings again used an alternate jersey mimicking throwback jerseys for the 2014 Winter Classic against the Toronto Maple Leafs at Michigan Stadium.

 The Red Wings wore a specially designed one-time-only jersey for their Stadium Series game in Denver against the Colorado Avalanche on February 27, 2016.
 The majority of this jersey was the traditional red, decorated with a thick diagonal white stripe running from the player's right shoulder across the front towards the left hip.
 The bottom of each sleeve featured a thick white stripe from wrist to elbow.
 The crest on the front of the jersey was a stylized red D. The words "Red Wings" were printed in all capital letters on the left side of the collar, and the phrase "EST. 1926" was printed inside the back of the collar.
 These jerseys featured the current Red Wings logo on the left shoulder cap.
 The names and numbers were printed larger than traditional NHL jerseys to increase visibility and player identification for fans watching the game at Coors Field, a stadium traditionally used for Major League Baseball.